morganstanley/binlog/doc/UserGuide.md

     [catchfile test/integration/LoggingAdaptedStructs.cpp adapt_template]

+As of C++20, concepts can be also adapted for logging:

+    [catchfile test/integration/LoggingAdaptedConcepts.cpp concept]

 For more information see the Mserialize documentation on [Adapting custom types][mserialize-act] and [Adapting user defined recursive types for visitation][mserialize-rec].